-By suspending the requirement that jurisdictions receiving federal housing funds complete and submit an AFH for HUD review-first directly in January, and then in May by withdrawing the Assessment Tool that makes completion of an AFH possible-HUD effectively suspended the AFFH Rule without observing the notice-and-comment procedures that the APA requires.
-Before an agency issues a substantive rule, the APA requires that it must publish a "notice of proposed rule making" in the Federal Register, 5 U.S.C. § 553(b), and "give interested persons an opportunity to participate in the rule making through submission of written data, views, or arguments."
+HUD effectively suspended the AFFH Rule for most jurisdictions receiving federal housing funds without observing the notice-and-comment procedures required by the APA.
+The APA requires that, before issuing a substantive rule, an agency must publish a "notice of proposed rule making" in the Federal Register, 5 U.S.C. § 553(b), and "give interested persons an opportunity to participate in the rule making through submission of written data, views, or arguments."
 Id. § 553(c).
 These requirements apply to "the whole or a part of an agency statement of general or particular applicability and future effect designed to implement, interpret, or prescribe law or policy or describing the organization, procedure, or practice requirements of an agency."
 Id. § 551(4).
 Once a rule is final, the agency "is itself bound by [it] until that rule is amended or revoked," and it "may not alter such a rule without notice and comment."
 Clean Air Council, 862 F.3d at 9 (internal brackets omitted).

 The AFFH Rule is a substantive regulation that could be promulgated only by notice-and-comment rulemaking and can be altered only by notice-and-comment rulemaking.
-The Rule requires, among other things, that (a) participants comply with the Assessment process-including following procedures such as soliciting community input-and submit AFHs according to an explicit timeline, 24 C.F.R. § 5.150 et seq.; (b) HUD undertake review of every submitted AFH, determine whether it meets certain specified requirements, 24 C.F.R. § 5.162(a), not accept those which do not meet those requirements, and work with those jurisdictions to craft acceptable AFHs, 24 C.F.R. §§ 5.162(b), (c); and (c) HUD disapprove a Consolidated Plan (and thereby deny federal housing money) for those jurisdictions that, after that process is followed, still lack an accepted AFH, 24 C.F.R. § 5.162(d).
+The Rule requires, among other things, that (a) participants comply with the Assessment process-including following procedures such as soliciting community input-and submit AFHs according to an explicit timeline, 24 C.F.R. § 5.150 et seq.; (b) HUD undertake review of every submitted AFH, determine whether it meets certain specified requirements, 24 C.F.R. § 5.162(a), disapprove those which do not and work with jurisdictions to craft a compliant AFH, 24 C.F.R. § 5.162(b), (c); and (c) HUD disapprove a Consolidated Plan (and deny federal housing money) for those jurisdictions that, after that process is followed, still lack an accepted AFH, 24 C.F.R. § 5.162(d).
 The Rule sets out specific requirements for participating jurisdictions and HUD alike.

-Because the AFFH Rule changes grantees' and HUD's own obligations, HUD used notice-and-comment rulemaking for its promulgation.
+Because the AFFH Rule significantly changes grantees' and HUD's own obligations, HUD used notice-and-comment rulemaking for its promulgation.